 The gameplay of Agatha Knife follows the traditions of the Point & Click genre.
 Players must click around the world to interact with people and objects in the world.

-While the game is best experienced as a single playthough, there is a reset button that restarts the game from the beginning.
-This is perfect for achievement hunters or for those who want to experience the game for a second time.
+While the game is best experienced as a single playthrough, there is a reset button that restarts the game from the beginning.
+This is perfect for achievement hunters or for those who want to experience the game for the second time.